-For the past ten years, every July, for 12 to 14 days, the Aegean Film Festival has been consistently presenting fiction, documentary and short programmes, filmmaking seminars, masterclasses and networking events.
+For the past ten years, every July, the Aegean Film Festival has been presenting fiction, documentary and short programmes, filmmaking seminars, masterclasses and networking events.

-The AegeanFF Programming team curates an average of 8 film programmes per year consisting of fiction feature films, documentaries and short films.
+The AegeanFF Programming team curates an average of 8 programmes consisting of fiction feature films, documentaries and short films.
 Each year, the festival introduces more than 30 feature fiction and documentary premieres, 50 shorts and a series of environmental docs.